Running Horses Tire Cover

 Horses Tire CoveRunning Horses Tire Cover

 Running Horses Tire Cover Horses have evolved to live in herds.
-As with many animals that live in large groups, it was establishing a stable hierarchical system or “pecking order” is essential to reduce aggression and increase group cohesion.
+As with many animals that live in large groups, establishing a stable hierarchical system or “pecking order” is essential to reduce aggression and increase group cohesion.
 This is often, but not always, a linear system.
 In non-linear hierarchies horse, A may be dominant over horse B, who is dominant over horse C. Yet, horse C may be prevalent over horse A. Dominance can depend on a variety of factors, including an individual’s need for a particular resource at a given time.
-It can therefore be variable throughout the lifetime of the herd or individual animal.
+Therefore, it can be variable throughout the lifetime of the herd or individual animal.
 Some horses may be dominant overall resources, and others may be submissive for all resources.
 It is important to note that this is not part of natural horse behavior, and it is forced by humans forcing horses to live together in limited space with limited resources.
 So-called “dominant horses” are often horses with dysfunctional social abilities – caused by human intervention in their early lives (weaning, sound isolation, etc.).

 Once a dominant hierarchy is established, horses will travel in rank order more often than not.